aerogear/aerogear.org/docs/planning/index.markdown

 ### AeroGear OAuth2 - 1.0.0 (January 2015)

-Support of OAuth2 for Keycloak, Google and Facebook on our Android, iOS and Apache Cordova platforms.
+Support of OAuth2 for Keycloak, Google and Facebook on our Android, iOS, Windows and Apache Cordova platforms.

 [List of JIRA tickets](https://issues.jboss.org/browse/AGSEC-180).